 What are the Best Hikes in Patagonia?

 What are the best hikes in Patagonia?!
-What IS Patagonia, anyway??
+And what IS Patagonia, anyway??
 Is it a region, or a country?
 How big is it?!
-If you’ve never visited Patagonia, these questions can cause some anxiety as you begin to plan your trip: because the truth is, Patagonia is a MASSIVE region (not a country).
-It encompasses the entire southern tip of South America, & is in not one, but two countries: both Chile & Argentina.
-I’ll be answering these questions in this post as I show you where all the best hikes are, within this sparsely-populated but hugely scenic part of the world.
+If you’ve never visited, these questions can cause anxiety as you start to plan your trip.
+Because the truth is, Patagonia is a MASSIVE region (not a country).
+It encompasses the entire southern tip of South America, & is in two different countries: Chile & Argentina.
+I’ll be answering all these questions here, as I show you where all the best hikes are, within this sparsely-populated but hugely scenic part of the world.

 Map of Patagonia

 While Patagonia technically extends from Ushuaia all the way up to Bariloche, the heart of Patagonia lies in three places: 1) El Chalten, 2) El Calafate, & 3) Torres del Paine National Park.
-Because it’s impossible to cover every hike in Patagonia, I’m focusing on the stand-outs ~ which can all be found on the map below.
+Because it’s impossible to cover every hike in Patagonia, I’m focusing on the stand-outs ~ which are on the map below.

 El Chalten